MohaOnline/drupal-starter-kit/docs/sites/all/libraries/highlight.js/docs/language-guide.rst

 Keywords
 --------

-In the simple case language keywords are defined in a string, separated by space:
+In the simple case language keywords can be defined with a string, separated by space:

 ::